-- African American students are the most mobile group of CPS students, and the gap between them and other students has grown wider since 2000–01.
+- Black students are the most mobile group of CPS students, and the gap between them and other students has grown wider since 2000–01.

 - Residential mobility is an important factor influencing the decisions of elementary students to change schools.
 Other factors, such as a desire to improve the quality of educational opportunities, also influence decisions to change schools, particularly during the summer.